Before the approval process can begin, each of the following steps must be completed:

 - The need for an emotional assistance animal (the nexus between having the animal and how it will mitigate the student’s symptoms), and

 - The Professional Healthcare Provider’s credentials and signature indicating support for the application for an emotional support animal request.

 - Copy of the City of Kirksville Animal Registration (Animal license issued by City of Kirksville) (NOTE: All animals, even reptiles, must obtain a city license)

-- Copy of Veterinary Records for animal clearly showing both animal and owner names and include the pet health history and vaccinations (this documentation MUST show that pet has been spayed or neutered, if applicable)
+- Copy of Veterinary Records for animal, clearly showing both animal and owner names and include the pet health history and vaccinations (this documentation MUST show that pet has been spayed or neutered)

 - Photos of animal – a 5×7 of the front and side of the animal

-Step 3: DSO will review the documentation and provide a decision to the student applicant and Residence Life
+Step 3: OSA will review the documentation and provide a decision to the student applicant and Residence Life

-Step 4: Once the student has received approval from DSO, the student will need to schedule a mandatory meeting with the Director of Residence Life prior to bringing the animal to campus.
-The student will contact the Director of Residence Life, John Gardner at: firstname.lastname@example.org or 660.785.4227 to schedule this meeting once s/he has received the instructions to do so from the DSO.
+Step 4: Once the student has received approval from OSA, the student will need to schedule a mandatory meeting with the Director of Residence Life prior to bringing the animal to campus.
+The student will contact the Director of Residence Life, William Nelsen at: email@example.com or 660.785.4227 to schedule this meeting once they have received the instructions to do so from the OSA.

 Appeals of the Disability Services Office decision should follow the Disability Services Appeals Policy.